angeldothycodes/SC-900-JOURNEY/Ep36-Microsoft Intune.md

 **1. Manage Devices**

-The endpoint security node includes all devices view where you will be able to list all the devices for your Azure AD
+The endpoint security node includes all devices view where you will be able to list all the devices for your Azure AD that are available in Microsoft Endpoint Manager

+**2. Manage security baselines**

+Intune includes security baselines for